scaleinnotech/Learn.MakerCloud_en/docs/ch4_connect/ai2/connect_ai2.md

 ![img_4.png](img/img_4.png){:width="100%"}

 #### Modifing your Username
-MakerCloud will record the user's name, so you need to make a username that belongs to you in the component properties.
+MakerCloud will record the username, so you need to make a unique username in the component properties.

 ![img_5.png](img/img_5.png){:width="40%"}

 #### Join the Connected MakerCloud Building Block
-After joining MakerCloud AI2 extension, go to the programming page.
+After joining the MakerCloud AI2 extension, go to the programming tab.
-When the screen is initialized, execute "Call MakerCloud MQTT".
+When Screen1 is initialized, execute "Call MakerCloud MQTT".

 ![img_6.png](img/img_6.png){:width="100%"}

-This will successfully connect it to MakerCloud through MQTT
+This will successfully connect AI2 to MakerCloud via MQTT.